secretfader/http-patterns-rs/README.md

 ## Examples

-[**Warp Users Proxy**](./warp-users-proxy) implements several HTTP endpoints that are common for REST web applications, including user account registration (including configurable input validation) and formatting data received from a remote JSON API.
+[**Warp Users Proxy**](./warp-users-proxy) implements several HTTP endpoints that are common for REST web applications, including user account registration (with configurable input validation) and formatting data received from a remote JSON API.

 ## License